szstuff/threejs_playground/REAMDE.md

-**Puppy Playground**
+**ThreeJS Playground**
-Puppy Playground is a first-person experience developed using Three.js over a weekend.
+ThreeJS Playground is a first-person experience developed using Three.js over a weekend.
 The goal of the project was to explore the capabilities of Three.js.
-The user can explore the apartment using standard FPS controls (WASD + mouse) and watch the puppies roaming around.
+The user can explore an apartment using standard FPS controls (WASD + mouse) and watch puppies roaming around.

-**Bugs**
+**Bugs and issues**
--Puppies tend to approach walls and windows, sometimes jumping out and disappearing from the scene.
+- Puppies tend to approach walls and windows, sometimes jumping out and disappearing from the scene.
+- Puppies tend to levitate when climbing up curtains or other objects in the map.
+- Puppies are created as Capsule objects, which helps with collision (with the map) but makes their behaviour more difficult to manipulate
--Lack of collision detection between puppies and the player.
+- Lack of collision detection between puppies and the player.

 **To experience Puppy Playground:**
 Clone this repository to your local machine.